statsite/statsite/INSTALL.md

 When using the Git repo directly and not a source distribution tarball, additional steps might be required to get autotools up.
 The steps are quite automated, and contained within bootstrap.sh.
-It mostly consists of:
+It mostly consists of the bare mininum:

 - aclocal
-- libtoolize
+- libtoolize or glibtoolize
+- automake
 - autoconf
-- automake

 after which a working platform-specific Makefile is ready for use.
 When working on code you may need to re-run this, or maybe use the autoheader and autoreconf tools